robinmoisson/staticrypt/README.md

 ### How does the "Remember me" checkbox work?

 The CLI will add a "Remember me" checkbox on the password prompt by default (`--noremember` to disable).
-If the user checks it, the (salted + hashed) passphrase will be stored in their browser's localStorage and the page will attempt to auto-decrypt when they come back.
+If the user checks it, the (salted + hashed) password will be stored in their browser's localStorage and the page will attempt to auto-decrypt when they come back.

-If no value is provided the stored passphrase doesn't expire, you can also give it a value in days for how long should the store value be kept with `-r NUMBER_OF_DAYS`.
+If no value is provided the stored password doesn't expire, you can also give it a value in days for how long should the store value be kept with `-r NUMBER_OF_DAYS`.
 If the user reconnects to the page after the expiration date the stored value will be cleared.

 #### "Logging out"